BobbyH49/AzureMonitorWorkbooks/README.md

     ![Use Workbook](media/UseWorkbook.jpg)

-9. You can save the workbook to a subscription and resource group of your choosing by clicking the **Save** button (shaded) on the top menu
+9. You can save the workbook to a subscription and resource group of your choosing by clicking the **Save** button on the top menu

     ![Save Workbook](media/SaveWorkbook.jpg)